cloudfoundation-community/cloudfoundation.org/docs/maturity-model/service-ecosystem/api-gateway-to-on-premises-apis.md

   name: API Gateway to on-premises APIs
 ---

-This building block can be built in various ways, and is thus related
+This capability can be built in various ways, and is thus related

 - A central HTTP reverse proxy that sits in a hub (see [On-Premise Network Connection](./on-premise-network-connection.md)).
 Consuming subscriptions access this proxy via [Tenant to Tenant Transit Networks](./tenant-to-tenant-transit-networks.md)).